Keep the SOGIE conversation going; #IAmSOGIE

 And yet, there has been so much support for Elliot Page as he finally came out as his true self.
-I’ve read comments that lauded his courage and how he has made the voice of the trans community that much louder.
-There has been such an outpouring of support that it makes you wonder why we cherry pick who we support and who we don’t.
+I’ve read comments that lauded his courage.
+How he has made the voice of the trans community that much louder.
+There’s been an outpouring of support that it makes you wonder why we cherry-pick who we support and we don’t.

 Whose side are we really on?
 And in fact: Do we have to choose a side at all?